Henry VIII: 5 places you (probably) didn’t know shaped his life

 What Henry would make of this we can only surmise, although we can be sure that he did not imagine this as his final resting place.
 He had taken possession of Cardinal Wolsey’s sarcophagus after his downfall and planned to transform it into an elaborate tomb depicting himself and his third wife, Jane Seymour.
 The tomb, however, was not completed in Henry’s lifetime, or during the lives of any of Henry’s children, and his body was never moved.

 Some have argued that Henry should now be moved and interred in a tomb more in keeping with his wishes.
 But the fact that this king, who had such a drastic and enduring impact, remains in a crowded and understated vault is significant.
 It is a fitting metaphor for his real legacy, compared to that which he expected to create.

 Unusually for a monarch, more than half of Henry’s last will and testament is dedicated to setting out the succession.
-Despite attempts by his son Edward IV to alter the succession by naming Lady Jane Grey as his successor (which as monarch he was entitled to do), Henry’s vision became reality, with all three of his children succeeding him in the order he had set out: Edward IV, Mary I and Elizabeth I.
+Despite attempts by his son Edward VI to alter the succession by naming Lady Jane Grey as his successor (which as monarch he was entitled to do), Henry’s vision became reality, with all three of his children succeeding him in the order he had set out: Edward VI, Mary Tudor and Elizabeth I.

 Philippa Brewell is a historical trip writer and blogs at britishhistorytours.com.